 How to stop feeling depressed?
 Will I ever be happy again?
-Will this sadness ever end?
+Will this madness ever end?
 Will I ever be able to concentrate on my studies like before?
 Will I ever move on in my life?

 Are these questions hitting your mind more than often?
 If yes, then this can be a sign of depression.